Tour of ABC Focus

 Building a model starts with entering the Revenue and Cost lines.
 Basically anything from which the entity incurs costs is a cost line.
 These costs can be broadly divided into Employees, Materials and Expenses.
 All are accessed from the Enter Lines button on the Map above.

 The top left of the form above controls the display.
 You can choose between cost lines, cost pools and cost objects by clicking the appropriate icon.
 The green vertical arrow appears under the selected icon.
 You can drill down further within each section using the drop down menu’s .
 The choices are shown below.

-Change to employees Employees
+Change the cost line to employees

 Select eg nurses to show the detail of the selected line from the List tab